ros-navigation/navigation2/nav2_collision_monitor/README.md

 ## Collision Detector

 Another node exists in the nav2_collision_monitor package called the Collision Detector.
 This node works similarly to the collision monitor except that it does not affect the robot's velocity.
-It will only inform that data from the confirgured sources has been detected within the configured polygons via message to the `/collision_detector_state` topic.
+It will only inform that data from the configured sources has been detected within the configured polygons via message to the `/collision_detector_state` topic.